 Can an Independent Executor Alter How my Property is Distributed?

 A man who was named independent executor in a Will called me.
-Someone told him that because he was named as the independent executor, he had the right to distribute Testator estate any way he wished.
+Someone told him that as the independent executor, he had the right to distribute Testator estate any way he wished.
 He was calling to ask if that was true.

 It is not!

 The role of an executor is to carry out to carry out the Testator’s wishes.
-After an application to probate the Will has been filed and the Court has authorized an executor to act on behalf of the estate, the executor will be authorized to:
+After initiating a probate proceeding and receiving Court authorization to act on behalf of the estate, an executor has a duty to:

 - collect and inventory the testator’s assets;